jhilikb/NLCUNet/README.md

-Visualizing feature activations
+# Visualizing feature activations using the visualize notebook

-# Euclidean distance--->sample data in test folder
+To check feature distance in euclidean space among clean, hazy and dehazed images, save the .pt files in the "test" folder.
+Each image features are saved as a separate .pt file.
+Features can be extracted from Encoder of H2CGAN.
+Closer the distance between clean and hazy, better the encoder has learned the image features.
+Closer the distance between clean and dehazed, better the decoder has learnt to generate clean images from the hazy features.

-1.To calculate Euclidean distance add the path of the .pt files.
+a.
+To calculate Euclidean distance add the path of the .pt files (test folder)
-2. It will give distance values in .txt file.
+b.
+It will generate distance values in .txt file as shown in the samples
-3. Pass the .txt file in graph code to plot a Euclidean graph.
+c.
+Pass the .txt file in graph code to plot the graph.

-#To plot the Activation sum plot RIS-original, RIS-DID and RIS-DRRID ---> sample data in test1 folder
+To plot the feature activation sum plot RIS-original, RIS-DID and RIS-DRRID ,sample data is in test1 folder.
+Populate the folders with .pt files for each image.
+Features can be extracted from object detector.

-1. Add the path of .pt files for all the three datasets.
+a.
+Add the path of .pt files for all the three datasets.
-2. Generate .csv files denotive sum of all the values>0.5 and values<0.5.
+b.
+Generate .csv files denotive sum of all the values>0.5 and values<0.5.
-3. pass these .csv to generate the graph.
+c. pass these .csv to generate the graph.